Skip to Content

 "The lady spin around and sped through," Johnson recalled.
 “I heard the van run over her and her bones crunching."

-"The government should do something, like when people are walking, no cars should be moving," the witness-to-horror said.
+"The government should do something, like when people are walking, no cars should be moving," said the witness to the unspeakable horror.

 In other news:

-• A 72-year-old man killed in a hit-and-run in Brownsville on Saturday was headed to a family cookout, the Daily News reported.
+• A 72-year-old man killed by a car driver in a hit-and-run in Brownsville on Saturday was headed to a family cookout, the Daily News reported.

 • New Jersey Transit's locomotive engineers went on strike at midnight on Friday.
 Read WNYC's Clayton Guse on how the system went from bad to abysmal on congestion pricing foe Gov. Phil Murphy's watch.